 The buttons next to NEWER and OLDER are used to scroll up and down through the error messages.
 For example, pressing OLDER will display the next oldest recorded error message.
+When pressing NEWER and the last (newest) error message is displayed, or OLDER and oldest error is displayed, the display will return to the HISTORY menu.

-4. Troubleshooting
+4. Troubleshooting (PCC)

-The PowerCommand® Control 3100 (PCC) continuously monitors engine sensors for abnormal conditions, such as low oil pressure and high coolant temperature.
+The PowerCommand[TM] Control continuously monitors engine sensors for abnormal conditions, such as low oil pressure and high coolant temperature.
 If any of these conditions occur, the PCC will light a yellow Warning lamp or a red Shutdown lamp and display a message on the digital display panel.